 The choice made in 4.1.2 necessitates thread-safe shared access to the same resource.
-The C++ standard library provides std::shared\ptr<T>, a reference-counted pointer that is thread-safe for the required operations [18], making it a suitable candidate for this task.
+The C++ standard library provides std::shared_ptr<T>, a reference-counted pointer that is thread-safe for the required operations [19], making it a suitable candidate for this task.
 Although an implementation using it was explored, it presented its own set of challenges.

 As we aim to minimize the time spent in a locked region, only the task is added to the Node's cache state when locked, with the submission taking place outside the locked region.
 We assume the handlers of Intel DML to be unsafe for access from multiple threads.
 To achieve the safety for CacheData::WaitOnCompletion, outlined in 4.1.2, threads need to coordinate which one performs the actual waiting.
-To avoid queuing multiple copies of the same task, the task must be added to the cache state before submission.
-These two aspects necessitate modifying the handlers atomically.
-We therefore use an atomic pointer in CacheData to allow safe exchange and waiting on modification.
+To avoid queuing multiple copies of the same task, the task must be added before submission.
+This results in a CacheData instance with an invalid cache pointer and no handlers to wait for, presenting an edge case to be considered.

-Using std::shared\ptr<T> also introduces uncertainty, relying on the implementation to be performant.
-The standard does not specify whether a lock-free algorithm is to be used, and [19] suggests abysmal performance for some implementations, although the full article is in Korean.
+Using std::shared_ptr<T> also introduces uncertainty, relying on the implementation to be performant.
+The standard does not specify whether a lock-free algorithm is to be used, and [20] suggests abysmal performance for some implementations, although the full article is in Korean.
 No further research was found on this topic.

 Therefore, the decision was made to implement atomic reference counting for CacheData.
-This involves providing a custom constructor and destructor wherein a shared atomic integer is either incremented or decremented using atomic fetch sub and add operations to modify the reference count.
+This involves providing a custom constructor and destructor wherein a shared atomic integer is either incremented or decremented using atomic fetch sub and add operations [21] to modify the reference count.
 In the case of a decrease to zero, the destructor was called for the last reference and then performs the actual destruction.

 Due to the possibility of access by multiple threads, the implementation of CacheData::WaitOnCompletion proved to be challenging.
-In the first implementation, a thread would check if the handlers are available and atomically wait [20] on a value change from nullptr, if they are not.
+In the first implementation, a thread would check if the handlers are available and atomically wait [22] on a value change from nullptr, if they are not.
 As the handlers are only available after submission, a situation could arise where only one copy of CacheData is capable of actually waiting on them.